dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-data-classifier.md

 ### Expected Outcomes

-Once the rule is defined and the bucket is rescanned, we will see some findings for the metadata classifier.
+Once the rules are defined and the bucket is rescanned, we will see some findings for the data classifier.

 ### Task 1.
 Create the data classifier rule